Coleman Legal LLP Logo

 3. Plant and machinery that is safe to use,

-4. Competent supervision and/or suitable training and,
+4. Competent supervision and/or suitable training, and,

 5. Care in the selection of fellow employees.

-All claims involving accidents in the workplace (employer liability cases) must be submitted to Personal Injuries Assessment Board before starting legal proceedings.
-Employers must ensure the minimum health and safety standards in order to prevent (as much as possible) their employees from being injured due to an accident at work.
+All claims involving accidents in the workplace (employer liability cases) must be submitted to the Personal Injuries Assessment Board before starting legal proceedings.
+Employers must ensure the minimum health and safety standards to prevent (as much as possible) their employees from being injured due to an accident at work.
+Under the Safety, Health and Welfare at Work Act, 2005, employers must ensure their employee’s safety, health, and welfare at work as reasonably practicable.
+To prevent workplace injuries and ill health, you are required, among other things, to

 • Provide and maintain a safe workplace, machinery, and equipment